PADI Divemaster Course

 Change your life, Becoming a PADI Divemaster is your first step into the Professional world of diving, develop your leadership abilities and assist instructors too.

-- Certified as a PADI Advanced Open Water Diver and
+- be certified as a PADI Advanced Open Water Diver and PADI Rescue Diver

-- Completed EFR Primary and Secondary Care training
+- have Completed EFR Primary and Secondary Care training within 24 months

 About the course: